SJKEnterprise/STEMed/README.md

 5. Early access to the Teach to Learn platform developed in Web 2.0 and 3.0
 6. Track Student progress with NFT's when curriculum is completed
 7. Track and get credit for Profesional Development time within the platform with NFT's when completing acredited trainings
+8. Develop a DAO with governance and financal incentives to invest funds, time and to be involved with the projects future.

 Phase III full web 3.0 integration:
 1. Rostering student wallets with One Roster Open Standards for Schools and Districts